 We all remember our first time camping.
 Maybe you forgot your pillow and spent a restless night fluffing up your puffer for neck support.
 Or were you that guy that told everyone the weather looked good, only to turn up and find a campsite that resembled a muddy pigsty rather than an untouched Eden?

 We all have to start somewhere, and it's ok to make mistakes; that's how we learn.
 But to help speed up that learning curve, we have compiled our top 5 mistakes you might make as a beginner and how to avoid them.

 1. RELYING ON YOUR FRIENDS TO DO THE RESEARCH

-It doesn't take much time, just learn the basics so you can set yourself up to have a great trip away.
-Some good research questions are:
+All you need to do is learn the basics so you can set yourself up to have a great trip away rather than relying on someone else.

 - Are there amenities available?

 - Will I have access to running water?